Comic Browser:

 The Monstrous Master Plan of the Mandarin

-Avengers Annual #1 Synopsis by Rob Johnson
+The Avengers Annual #1 synopsis by Rob Johnson

 Tony Stark is demonstrating some riot-control equipment at a prison when Arthur Parks (the Living Laser from Avengers #34-35) makes a bid for freedom.
 Iron Man stops him, but Parks disappears.
 Iron Man thinks that looked like the Mandarin's teleportation method, but Mandarin's supposed to be dead.
 He contacts the Avengers to warn them that Laser swore revenge on them.
 (This issue follows #44, and Hawkeye is visiting Black Widow in hospital.)